SimonHoenscheid/vagrant-puppet-development-environment/README.md

 ##TODO

 * get rid of puppet deprecation warnings for the Puppet3 agents (roll out new config)
-* add CENT OS 7 support
+* add multi OS Support
 * setup puppetexplorer node
 * setup foreman node (will not work with Puppet 4 atm)
 * cleanup code